rsdoiel/rsdoiel.github.io/blog/2025/07/26/building_cmarkprocess.md

     return cmark;
   }
 }

 ~~~

-Now this can be pulled together in a module I'm calling `cmarkprocess.ts`.
-It includes a "main" function to let us use this from the command line.
+To use this module I need to wrap it so I can execute it from the common line.
+My processor is going to be called `cmarkprocess` so I'll name the module that becomes the command line program is `cmarkprocess.ts`.
+This module will include a "main" function, that function will handle command line options and parameters as well as read data from either standard input or a file.
+It'll use the `CommonMarkDoc` `process` method and write the results to the standard out.

 ~~~TypeScript
 import * as yaml from "@std/yaml";